ergoplatform/ergodocs/docs/dev/protocol/index.md

 # The Ergo Protocol

-Ergo is a **Resilient Platform for Contractual Money**.
-Designed with the main focus to provide an efficient, secure, and easy way to implement robust financial contracts.
+Ergo was designed as a  **resilient platform for contractual money** with the main focus to provide an efficient, secure, and easy way to implement robust financial contracts to ordinary people without limitation.

-Ergo brings advanced cryptographic features and radically new DeFi functionality, complimenting tried and tested principles with the latest peer-reviewed academic research into cryptography, consensus models, and digital currencies.
+Ergo brings advanced cryptographic features and radically new DeFi functionality, complimenting tried and tested principles with the latest peer-reviewed academic research.

 With a research-driven but practical development model, Ergo has prioritized useful features without compromising on security.

-**All cryptocurrencies rely on contributions from the scientific research community.
-Ergo brings it in its core!**

 ## [The Manifesto](https://ergoplatform.org/en/blog/2021-04-26-the-ergo-manifesto/)